 What did Lauren do wrong?

 Actually, not much: she merely responded to her meeting with Loretta based upon her hopes, not upon solid research.
-Lauren should have checked before making the appointment (or asked Loretta during the agents’ forum) how many debut novels she had sold lately (in this case, none), and how recently she had picked up a new writer at a conference.
+Lauren should have checked before making the appointment (or asked Loretta during the agents’ forum) how many debut novels she had sold lately (in this case, none), and how recently she had picked up a new writer at a conference (about a decade).
 Even if she did not have the time to do the necessary background research, since the Pitch Practicing Palace lady had raised the issue, Lauren should have asked around at the conference.

 If she had, she might have learned that Loretta had been attending the conference for years without picking up any new clients at all.
 Unfortunately, there are agents – and prominent ones — who attend conferences regularly, being charming and supportive to every writer they meet, but without seriously intending to sign anyone at all.

 Unless, of course, the next DA VINCI CODE falls into their laps.
 Then, they might make an exception.